-Applicants should have training from APA- or CPA-accredited doctoral and internship programs.
+Applicants who have a research or clinical background in ADHD, interventions and/or school/community-based implementation research will be given strongest consideration.
 Applicants from diverse and underrepresented backgrounds are strongly encouraged to apply.

 We look forward to reviewing your application!